GreyHak/sdsrm/README.md

 Currently supported features:
  - User and Administrator Login and Login Verification.
-Authenticate with either a password or a persistent API token from the admin console's `server.GenerateAPIToken` command.
+Authenticate with either a password or a persistent API token from the admin console's `server.GenerateAPIToken` command.  (`PasswordLogin`, `PasswordlessLogin` and `VerifyAuthenticationToken`)
- - Get Server Status
+ - Get Server Status (`QueryServerState`)
- - Set Server Name
+ - Set Server Name (`RenameServer`)
- - Upload Save
+ - Upload Save (`UploadSaveGame`)
    - Load save on upload
    - Enable advanced game settings on upload
+ - Shutdown Server (`Shutdown`)

+API functions not yet supported:
+ - GetServerOptions
+ - GetAdvancedGameSettings
+ - ApplyAdvancedGameSettings
+ - ClaimServer
+ - SetClientPassword
+ - SetAdminPassword
+ - SetAutoLoadSessionName
+ - RunCommand
+ - ApplyServerOptions
+ - CreateNewGame
+ - SaveGame
+ - DeleteSaveFile
+ - DeleteSaveSession
+ - EnumerateSessions
+ - LoadGame
+ - DownloadSaveGame

 This server manager works on **Windows** and **Linux**.
 It requires **Python3**.
 It has been tested with Python 3.7+ on Windows 11 and Ubuntu